Bachelor of Business and Commerce (Accounting)

 Accounting major students who complete a Finance minor will meet the educational entrance requirements of the Financial Services Institute of Australasia (Finsia).

-You will graduate as a qualified accountant able to pursue a career as a public accountant, chartered accountant, company accountant, company secretary, financial administrator, financial planner, investment advisor, forensic accountant in the tax department, audit office, treasury and local government, or in financial institutions including banks and building societies.
+You will graduate as a qualified accountant able to pursue a career as a public accountant, chartered accountant, company accountant, company secretary, investment advisor, forensic accountant in the tax department, audit office, treasury and local government, or in financial institutions including banks and building societies.

 Other majors in the Bachelor of Business and Commerce include: Accounting (Extended), Aviation Management and Safety, Business Administration, Business Economics, Business Law, Finance, General Commerce, Human Resource Management, Information Technology Management, International Business, Management and Leadership, Marketing, Marketing and Hospitality Management, Sustainable Business, Tourism Management and Tourism and Events Management.